|Height:||13 – 18 inches|

 - Hairy Houdini Siberian Husky Rescue (HHSHR) – This rescue center is dedicated to rescuing abandoned and surrendered Siberian Huskies and Husky mixes.
 Their rescue efforts are focused on the regions of Michigan and Ohio.

-- Husky House – This foster-base rescue aims to rehabilitate and rehome Huskies, Husky mixes, and other dogs.
+- Husky House – This foster-based rescue aims to rehabilitate and rehome Huskies, Husky mixes, and other dogs.
 They are currently located in New Jersey.
 You should check out their listing because they occasionally have a Siberian Husky Yorkie mix available for adoption.

 If you weren’t lucky enough to find a Husky Yorkie mix from the rescues listed above, you could check out our Yorkshire Terrier rescue directory and Siberian Husky rescue directory for other shelters that take in Yorkie Husky mixes.